Algebraic K-theory of the infinite place: Introduction

 This theorem is proven for more general generalized valuation rings including $\OF_{(\sigma)}$, the ring corresponding to an infinite place $\sigma$ of a number field $F$.
-The basic point is this: the only admissible monomorphisms (i.e., the ones occurring in the $S$-construction of $K$-theory)
+In this case the group $\mu_2$ above is replaced by the group $\{x \in F, |\sigma(x)| = 1\}$.
+The basic point is this: the only admissible monomorphisms (i.e., the ones occurring in the $S_\bullet$-construction of $K$-theory)

-are given by mapping the interval to one of the two diagonals of the square.
-Thereby, the Waldhausen category structure on free modules turns out to be equivalent to the one of finitely generated pointed $\{\pm1\}$-sets, whose $K$-theory is well-known.
-A cofinality argument shows that the higher $K$-theory of free and of projective modules agrees.
+are given by mapping the interval to one of the two diagonals of the lozenge.
+Thereby, the Waldhausen category structure on free $\Zinff$-modules turns out to be equivalent to the one of finitely generated pointed $\{\pm1\}$-sets, whose $K$-theory is well-known.
 In the course of the proof we also show that other plausible definitions, such as the $S^{-1} S$-construction, the $Q$-construction, and the $+$-construction yield the same $K$-groups.

 We finish this note by pointing out two $K$-theoretic differences of the infinite place: we show that $K_0(\Finf) = 0$ (\refpr{K0Finf}), as opposed to $K_0(\Fp) = \Z$.
 Also, the completions at infinity are not well-behaved from a $K$-theoretic viewpoint.
 These remarks raise the question whether the ``local'' ring $\Zinff$ should be considered regular or, more precisely, whether